 Unless otherwise requested, the Secretariat will send all necessary documentation related to Board business directly to the board member or their designated alternate (if applicable.)
-In addition, each board member may, from time to time, designate one additional communication focal point authorized to receive documentation.
+In addition, each board member may designate one additional communication focal point authorized to receive documentation.
 It is the responsibility of the board member, designated alternate, or communications focal point to make any further distribution of documents to members of their constituency.